jalena-penaligon/chez-produce/README.md

         1. Run rspec.
         2. To run a single test, example: rspec ./spec/features/items/index_spec.rb:22
         3. The above example can be edited to run spec folders and files.

+  ###Sample login credentials for users:
+        1. Login as an admin: email admin@chezproduce.com, password: admin (edited)
+        2. Login as a merchant: email sams@samsproduce.com, password: fruity
+        3. Login as a customer: mforeman@produce.com, password: orange123